 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The Malaysia power generation EPC market is expected to grow at a CAGR of more than 4.00% throughout 2020-2025.
-Malaysia’s power infrastructure has been dominated by thermal sources, despite the positive growth potential for renewables, in the market.
-More than 80% of the electricity generation in the country came from thermal stations, in 2018.
+In the market, Malaysia’s power infrastructure has been dominated by thermal sources, despite the positive growth potential for renewables.
+More than 80% of the electricity generation in the country came from thermal stations in 2018.
 Committed generation and transmission projects in Peninsular Malaysia, increasing government measures to increase public-private partnership and private financing in the renewable energy sector, along with regional grid connectivity under the ASEAN Power Grid, are the major drivers that are expected to propel the power generation EPC market in the country.
-However, increasing price of fuel for the power sector is likely to remain one of the major challenges for the Malaysian power industry, in the years ahead.
+However, increasing fuel price for the power sector is likely to remain one of the major challenges for the Malaysian power industry in the years ahead.

-Renewable energy sector is expected to witness significant growth during the forecast period owing to the favorable government support.
+The renewable energy sector is expected to witness significant growth during the forecast period due to favorable government support.

-Large-scale solar photovoltaic plants is expected to create significant opportunities for the power generation EPC market in the future.
+Large-scale solar photovoltaic plants are expected to create significant opportunities for the power generation EPC market in the future.